Aramatis/server/README.md

 TranSapp is an application for helping people to share information between them related with public transport system in Santiago, chile.
 You can report problems related to bus or bustop.

+## Do you want to have your own TranSapp server?

+Follow the process described in this repository: [TranSapp server installation](https://github.com/InspectorIncognito/serverInstaller)

 ## Can i contribute to the project?

 Sure, we will happy that other people participate of this, you could use it in other cities or countries.
 Yo have to do a fork of the project and that is all :-).